Drumsin/aoe4-generated-map-debugger/README.md

 * `worldGetRandom()` *If you are getting random numbers, you must use `worldGetRandom()`, as that ties the map script to the seed for determinism across all players. (you will sync error without it)*

 ## Defined Lua Variables for Efficiency
-Commonly named variables from the map generation starter template are already defined in the debugger for speed and efficiency in testing.
+Commonly named variables from the map generation starter template are defined in the debugger for speed and efficiency in testing.
 You may want to test out a small snippet of code without having to define these each time.
 If you use these variables, be sure to define them in your maps scar code.
 See example below:
 * `mapHalfSize`
 * `mapQuarterSize`
 * `mapEighthSize`